ilyavf/tx-builder/README.md

 ### Decoding a transaction

-Here is how bitcoin transaction decoder is implemented (the main export of the package):
+Here is how Bitcoin transaction decoder is implemented (the main export of the package):
 ```javascript
 const Buffer = require("safe-buffer").Buffer
 const { readInt32, readUInt32 } = require("tx-decoder/src/buffer-read")